-So, in my late 50s, I joined our digital production crew — with an average age of 33 — where I began to learn once again.
+So, in my late 50s, I joined our digital production crew — with an average age of 33 — where I began to learn once again, engaging in reverse mentoring.

 If my story sounds familiar, then you are aware of two key workplace trends — generational challenges and digital transformation.
 The 2 go together.

 Sometimes, digital transformation is less about the organization and the market than it is about the people who adopt and then craft technology and data for better business results.
 The generational challenge results from having 4, and in some places, 5 generations working side by side in the workplace.

 These 2 realities, discussed in combination as an emerging trend in our recent report, Talent Reimagined, created my situation: a knowledgeable, experienced senior practitioner needing to update his skill set and mind-set about his industry.

 In the best mentoring relationships, both people learn.